-UPDATE: GSSP Enterprise Inc. owner Brian Higgins terminated his contract with Montgomery County two days after publication of this investigation.
+UPDATE: GSSP Enterprise Inc. owner Brian Higgins terminated his contract with Montgomery County after the county announced it would investigate his business ties to the coroner’s office two days after publication of this investigation.

 Original publication date: 4/8/12

 Montgomery County may have violated its own contracting requirements last month when it renewed a contract with a body-hauling business that was delinquent on hundreds of thousands of dollars in federal and state taxes, a Dayton Daily News investigation found.

 The debt — more than $215,523 in past due federal and state income taxes, and workers’ compensation premiums — would appear to put the Dayton-based company GSSP Enterprise Inc. in violation of its contract with the county, which requires payment of “any and all” taxes.